 The price of gold and the market's appetite for risk are external variables that cannot be managed by the Company.
-The Company was not able to affirm through exploration results in 2014 that the broad mineralizing system is evident across the Neita property.
-Significant gold and copper mineralization was intersected and reported from a winter drilling program undertaken on the Candelones Extension starting December 2015.
-The drilling program continued into Q1 2016 and resumed Q3 2016 after a financing was completed.
+Significant gold and copper mineralization was intersected and reported from a winter drilling program undertaken on the Candelones Extension starting December 2014.
+The drilling program continued into Q1 2015 and resumed Q3 2015 after a financing was completed.
 Unigold has shown that it can deliver positive exploration results at a reasonable cost and that the market has sufficient confidence in the Company that it can raise funds to continue exploration.

-Objectives for 2016 as Presented in the 2015 Management Discussion and Analysis
+Objectives for 2017 as Presented in the 2016 Management Discussion and Analysis